-I am an Assistant Professor in the Geography Department of the University of Colorado at Boulder where I direct the spatial sciences node of the NSF-Census Research Network.
-I’m a human geographer who works at the intersection of demography, GIS, and urban planning.
+I’m an Associate Professor in the Geography Department of the University of Colorado at Boulder where I direct the spatial sciences node of the NSF-Census Research Network.
+I’m a data scientist and human geographer who works at the intersection of demography, GIS, and urban planning.

 Note: For the 2015-16 academic year I am on leave from the University of Colorado working at Apple Maps.